 $5 inactivity fee is applied if not used in a consecutive 60 day period. $5 monthly fee for Business Bill Payment users.

-Watch Informative Videos on Online Bill Payment
+Watch Informative Videos on Bill Payment

 Bill Payment FAQs

-A: Bill Payment allows you to pay virtually anyone or any company through your Mobile/Online Banking.
+A: Bill Payment allows you to pay virtually anyone or any company through your Digital Banking.
 You determine who you want to pay, when you want to make the payment and which account you want the payment to come from.
 It's safe, secure, and easy to use.

 A: You can pay virtually any business or individual with a mailing address within the United States and Puerto Rico.
 For example, you can pay utilities, cable bills, credit cards, or individuals such as a landlord, babysitter, or relative.

 A: Simply log in to your Digital Banking, select Payments from the main menu and follow the prompts.
 You can also select Pay A Bill icon on the dashboard and follow the prompts.

 A: The first step is to add a payee, the person or company you wish to pay.

 - Log in to your account and click Payments.

 - Click + to add a payee.